Omaha police fatally shoot armed man in Target store

 Cathy Mahannah, a customer, said the scene inside was “sheer panic.”

 A shopper told her there was an active shooter, and she ran.
-She heard at least one more shot in the store and a few more when she was outside.
+She heard at least one more gunshot in the store and a few more when she was outside.

 Mahannah was so rattled she initially couldn’t find her car and jumped into a vehicle with a stranger.